drewet/Vulkan-1/VKTS_Documentation/BUILD.md

 Using Android NDK:
 ------------------

+The assets are not packaged in the apk file.
+Instead they are located in the `/sdcard/Download/VKTS_Binaries` folder on the device.
+The scripts `android_copy.bat` and `android_copy.sh` located in [VKTS_Binaries](VKTS_Binaries/README.md) do
+create the directory and copies all the files from the host system to the device.

-The following command creates the Andorid project:
+The following command creates the Android project:

 1. Open console in Android project folder and execute following command without the comment:
     - android.bat update project -p . -t android-22    // Has only do be done once.